 - Develop consistent metrics and intrusive advising measures for identifying and assisting at-risk student-athletes

 - Attend meetings and engage with fellow academic advisors across campus as scheduled by the Director of the Advising and Career Center and as otherwise necessary.

-- Assist in coordinating and presenting at educational sessions for student-athletes, staff, and cross-campus constituencies.
+- Assist in coordinating and presenting at educational sessions for student-athletes, athletic staff, and cross-campus and external constituents

-- Stay current and comply with policies and rules of the NCAA, UW-Parkside, the Great Lakes Intercollegiate Athletic Conference, and the UW System.
+- Stay current and comply with policies and rules of the NCAA Division II, UW-Parkside, the Great Lakes Intercollegiate Athletic Conference, and the UW System

-- Perform other administrative duties as assigned by the Director of Athletics and/or Associate AD/Compliance and Administration.
+- Perform other administrative duties as assigned by the Director of Athletics and/or Senior Associate AD/Compliance and Student-Athlete Success

 Essential Knowledge And Abilities

 - Knowledge of athletics department functions

 - Excellent verbal and written communication skills

 - Excellent judgment including sensitivity to personnel and confidential information

 - Ability to communicate effectively with the campus community, spectators, students, student-athletes, and other constituents